formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/interceptor.md

 Before we configure the view mode we, need to create an interceptor to handle the `Access Token`.
 This is to lock down the edit access to only people who have PhraseApp login credentials with respect current the project.

-under `phraseapp` → `phraseapp-view` create a fifth file called `phraseapp-interceptor.ts`, and add the following code:
+under `phraseapp` → `phraseapp-view` create a fifth file called `phraseapp-interceptor.ts` and add the following code:

 ```
 import { Injectable } from '@angular/core';